mbland/rules_scala/README.md

 ### Minimum of `protobuf` v28

-`rules_scala` requires at least `protobuf` v28, which contains the `bazel/common/proto_common.bzl` required for [protocol compiler toolchain](#protoc) support.
-This file appeared in v27, and no `ScalaPB` release supports `protobuf` v25.6, v26, or v27.
+`rules_scala` requires at least `protobuf` v28, and at least v29 for [protocol compiler toolchain](#protoc) support.
+No `ScalaPB` release supports `protobuf` v25.6, v26, or v27.

 #### Using earlier `protobuf` versions

-If you can't update to `protobuf` v28 or later right now, you will need to patch:

-- `scala/toolchains.bzl`: remove `setup_protoc_toolchains()` references
-- `protoc/BUILD`: remove entirely

-Then build using Bazel 7 and the following maximum versions of key dependencies:
+If you can't update to `protobuf` v28 or later right now, build using Bazel 7 and the following maximum versions of key dependencies.
+This is not officially supported, but should work for some time.

 | Dependency | Max compatible version | Reason |
 | :-: | :-: | :- |